15 Strains of Malicious Software

 • What They Are: Cryptojacking secretly uses your device resources to mine cryptocurrency.

-• How They Work: Often embedded in websites or delivered through phishing emails.
+• How They Work: They are often embedded in websites or delivered through phishing emails.

 • Real-World Example: The Coinhive script was notoriously used for cryptojacking through browsers.